BlockchainCommons/GordianSeedTool-iOS/Docs/Integration.md

 <a href="../images/sparrow-psbt-1.jpg"><img src="../images/sparrow-psbt-1.jpg" width=600></a>
 <a href="../images/sparrow-psbt-2.jpg"><img src="../images/sparrow-psbt-2.jpg" width=400></a>

 2. On Seed Tool: choose the QR icon at the top and "Scan" the animated QR.
 You will be told that there is a Signature Request.
 Reveal the details.
-Currently this is a `ur:crypto-psbt`, though we encourage developers to upgrade to `ur:crypto-request`.
+Currently Sparrow supplies a `ur:crypto-psbt`, though we encourage developers to upgrade to `ur:crypto-request`, our newer specification.

 <a href="../images/sparrow-psbt-3.jpg"><img src="../images/sparrow-psbt-3.jpg" width=300></a>